Pletea-Marinescu-Valentin/sistem-anti-plagiat/README.md

 - Add docstrings for all functions
 - Include unit tests for new features
 - Update documentation as needed
+- Test with both PyQt5 GUI and batch processing tools

 ## 📄 License